The Drowsy Chaperone: Act II

 Robert tells Janet that he loves her, and Man in Chair announces that one of his favorite parts is coming up.
 The chaperone gives Janet advice on what to do as Aldolpho drops his cane and the Chaperone says "l-ve while you can," in which the vowel in the first word is inaudible.
 Man in Chair has an emotional monologue where he expresses his wonderment about the phrase, asking if it says "live while you can," or "leave while you can."
 He shares a brief backstory about his unsuccessful marriage and about how you should never leave, only live.
 The scene transforms back to Janet where she admits that she was really the French girl and agrees to marry him.
 To appease the gangsters, Feldzieg tells them that he has discovered a new star: Kitty.
-He asks her to demonstrate her mind-reading talent, and when she "reads Feldzieg's mind", she announces that he is asking her to marry him.
+He asks her to demonstrate her mind-reading talent, and when she "reads Feldzieg's mind", she announces that he is asking her to marry him; trapped, Feldzieg agrees.

 George, now best man for all four weddings, realizes that he has failed at his most important task: finding a minister.
-Trix lands her plane in the garden, announcing she is about to depart for Rio.
+Trix suddenly lands her plane in the garden to fix her “navigatrix”, announcing she is about to depart for Rio (“Wedding Bells #2”).
 Because a captain on board a ship can perform marriages, everyone rationalizes that Trix, as a pilot, can perform marriages on board a plane, and she can fly them all to Rio for their honeymoons ("I Do, I Do in the Sky").

-As the record is about to play the show's final chord, the power goes out in Man in Chair's apartment, and a superintendent arrives to check the circuit breakers.
+As the record is about to play the show's final chord, the power goes out in Man in Chair's apartment, and a superintendent — who had called earlier in the show — arrives to check the circuit breakers.
 The power returns, the final chord plays, and the show is over.
-Alone again, Man in Chair sadly expresses his deep love for a musical that he has never actually seen.
+Alone again, Man in Chair, sufficiently drunk, sadly expresses his deep love for a musical that he has never actually seen.
 He begins to sing "As We Stumble Along" and the cast members, for the first time, acknowledge his presence, join in, and cheer him on ("As We Stumble Along (Reprise)").